 Microblading for $340 (Reg. $400)

-*Valid on initial treatment only.
-Must be purchased in February 2021.
+*Only on initial treatment.
+Valid until May 2021 only.
 Add to cart and discount will apply.

 Cosmetic treatments require a free consultation prior to treatment.